yoitsrell/just-how-we-roll/README.md

 1. Start with your first roll function, `rollD6`.
 This function should, in order:
 	* Get a random number from 1-6, using `Math.random`, `Math.ceil`, and the number 6. **Save it somewhere**, because we'll be using it!
 	* Add that number to a list of rolls.
-A global array would help here!
+(Maybe look at the global variables?)
 	* Figure out the mean average of the rolls we've seen so far.
 	* Figure out the median average of the rolls we've seen so far.
 	* Put those values in the appropriate places on the page.